 If you are facing a divorce, you are naturally concerned about how long it will take and what the process will look like.
 Understanding the Texas divorce timeline can help you move forward with greater purpose while helping to alleviate some of the stress.

 If you have been served with divorce papers or have come to the difficult determination that you need a divorce, the most important first step you can take is to consult with an experienced Killeen divorce attorney.

 The Bottom Line

-In Texas, there is a mandatory 60-day waiting period between the time you file for divorce and the time your divorce is finalized.
-Therefore, your divorce cannot be obtained any sooner than 60 days after you file (barring very exacting exceptions).
-In truth, however, it is very challenging to resolve all the terms of a divorce in less than 60 days, and many – if not most – divorces require more time than this to be finalized.
+However, it is usually very challenging to resolve all the terms of a divorce in less than 60 days, and most divorces require more time than this to be finalized.
 Your divorce determines your financial and parental rights and, as such, should not be rushed.

 Your Divorce Terms

 Your divorce will reflect your unique marriage, but the terms that need to be resolved remain the same across the board.

 Those assets that you and your spouse acquired when you were a married couple are considered marital property, which is distinct from the assets you brought into the marriage with you (your separate property).
 However, the line dividing the separate property from the marital property is often blurred.

 In the event of divorce, you and your divorcing spouse will need to divide your marital assets between you in an equitable manner, which means that the division is fair in relation to a wide range of relevant factors.